dasch-swiss/dsp-tools/docs/developers/mkdocs.md

-## Styling constraints in the documentation
+## Styling Constraints in the Documentation

 In our GitHub actions, we check PRs for dead links in the documentation.
 Our tool [markdown-link-validator](https://github.com/webhintio/markdown-link-validator) is only able to check internal links